 Now, Try Managing All Your Teams In One Place For Free

 Ready to give CoSchedule a spin?
-Get your free 14-day trial now and see everything it can do for your company, your team, and your clients.
+Get started free now and see everything it can do for your company, your team, and your clients.

 Ben Sailer has over 14 years of experience in the field of marketing.
 He is considered an expert in inbound marketing through his incredible skills with copywriting, SEO, content strategy, and project management.

 Ben is currently an Inbound Marketing Director at Automattic, working to grow WordPress.com as the top managed hosting solution for WordPress websites.
 WordPress is one of the most powerful website creation tools in the industry.

 In this role, he looks to attract customers with content designed to attract qualified leads.
 Ben plays a critical role in driving the growth and success of a company by attracting and engaging customers through relevant and helpful content and interactions.